Community Engagement

 Are you passionate about the wonders of Antarctica?
 This programme offers a rare opportunity to gain firsthand experience of one of the most remote and pristine places on Earth.
 Artists, educators, writers and media visit Antarctica as our guests, fostering the long-standing relationship New Zealanders have with the continent.

-We’re looking for innovative proposals that align with Antarctica New Zealand's vision,
+Once again, we’ll be looking for innovative proposals that align with Antarctica New Zealand's vision,

 Antarctica and the Southern Ocean: Valued, protected, understood.